AstrobioMike/bit/workflows/metagenomics-wf/README.md

 ### Other outputs
 The `workflow-outputs` directory will also hold a "processing-overview.tsv" which just contains some basic info about major steps in the processing.

-In the directory the workflow was executed from: a `logs/` directory will hold log files for the majority of steps performed; and a `benchmarks/` directory will hold time and resource utlization info for most steps performed.
+In the directory the workflow was executed from: a `logs/` directory will hold log files for the majority of steps performed; and a `benchmarks/` directory will hold time and resource utlization info (as described [here](https://stackoverflow.com/a/66872577) for most steps performed.

 ---